rschiang/allegro/README.md

 when you need to specify something like `ListViewVirtualItemsSelectionRangeChangedEventHandler` or so.
 Base Class Library have really long names indeed.

-Some syntax is recommended for use in interactive environments, but not recommended for production use since effects of these statements in a compilation scenario are undefined.
-These syntaxes are aimed to help speed-up on-demand scripting, and is encouraged to be implemented as shell language.
+These syntaxes are aimed to help speeding-up on-demand scripting, and is encouraged to be implemented as shell language.
+In formal **allegro** code files, however, you can define the directive `.strict` at the beginning of code file.

 ### Hosted enviroment